Jokake Inn History

 In October 1996, the golf course was expanded from 18 to 27 holes.
 In addition, The Canyon Suites building was completed.
 The facility sits on the northwest side of the resort property, which was previously home to the Elizabeth Arden Maine Chance Day Spa.

 In Spring 2007 following a $5.5 million renovation, The Canyon Suites debuted as Arizona’s only boutique resort within a resort.
-The 60-room hotel offers a variety of exclusive services, including a private edgeless pool and a chauffeur-driven Mercedes.
+The 60-room hotel offers a variety of exclusive services, including a private edgeless pool and a chauffeur-driven Infiniti.